sunkitto/News/README.md

 # Features
 - Watch Top Headlines for chosen country
-- Filter Top Headlines for 6 different categories
+- Filter Top Headlines for 7 different categories
 - Search easily for news from different sources in various languages
 - View recent searches and remove some of them that you don't more need
 - Pick preferred Theme, Language or Country for Top Headlines Screen
 - Offline support: all viewed and last searched news will be saved and available offline

 # Information
-- Languages: English, Polish
+- Languages: English, Polish, Ukrainian
 - Required OS: Android 8.0 or higher
 - Size: 35.08 MB